About the Journal

 EJFB was born in 2011 with the name of Revista de Empresa Familiar as an initiative of the Santander Chair in Family Firms at the University of Malaga (Spain).
 In 2016, the journal changes its name to European Journal of Family Business, publishing its content in English since then.
 The University of Malaga is publisher of EJFB.

 EJFB is an open access journal devoted to the publication of internationally relevant research practice-oriented articles pertaining to entrepreneurial family, business-owning families, family business, and allied fields.
-EJFB aims to build bridges among scholars and practitioners by publishing original research with practical interest for family firms.
+EJFB aims to build bridges among scholars and practitioners by publishing original research with practical interest for this topic.
 Authors are encouraged to submit manuscripts to shed new light on contemporary challenges in the broad domain of family business.

 EJFB accepts manuscripts for evaluation written in English, Spanish or Portuguese.
 Please note that this journal only publishes muanuscripts in English.
 If the manuscript is submitted in a non-English language, authors commit to translate it to English once it is accepted.

 Publishing ethics issues